HOW TO RENT A PRIVATE JET - THE ESSENTIAL GUIDE

 There are a few misconception out there about how private flights are booked.
 One common one is that booking the whole jet is the only way to rent a private jet.
 This isn’t necessarily true, though.

-There are several ways to get on a private jet flight, and chartering the whole aircraft is undoubtedly one of them.
+There are several ways to charter a private jet flight, and getting the whole aircraft is undoubtedly one of them.
 But you don’t need to book an entire jet every time.

 If you don’t plan to travel regularly with a regular schedule, a charter broker, jet card, or fractional ownership probably isn’t for you.
 There are no service contracts or memberships needed when booking one-off flights.